-- to learn SQL (Structured Query Language) which would provide functionality to: - learn how to create tables which are fundamental storage blocks of data. - learn how to place constraints on data that is entered on tables to ensure data integrity. - learn how to add, change and remove data from tables. - learn how to select a subset of the data you want to see from the collection of tables and data. - learn how to combine table and group multiple rows of data in table. - to learn PL/SQL which would provide the ability to do iterative programming at database level to: - write programming blocks with conditional structure, assignment structure, loop structure, etc. - use exception Handling, Transaction oriented programs, Stored procedures, functions, packages, etc. - use cursors which would allow row wise access of data. - use triggers which would allow you define pre and post actions when something changes in the database tables.
+- to learn SQL (Structured Query Language) which would provide functionality to: - o learn how to create tables which are fundamental storage blocks of data. - o learn how to place constraints on data that is entered on tables to ensure data integrity. - o learn how to add, change and remove data from tables. - o learn how to select a subset of the data you want to see from the collection of tables and data. - o learn how to combine table and group multiple rows of data in table. - to learn PL/SQL which would provide the ability to do iterative programming at database level to: - o write programming blocks with conditional structure, assignment structure, loop structure, etc. - o use exception Handling, Transaction oriented programs, Stored procedures, functions, packages, etc. - o use cursors which would allow row wise access of data. - o use triggers which would allow you define pre and post actions when something changes in the database tables. - 1.
+Execute a single line and group functions for a table. - 2.
+Execute DCL and TCL Commands. - 3.
+Create and manipulate various DB objects for a table. - 4.
+Create views, partitions and locks for a particular DB. - 5.
+Write PL/SQL procedure for an application using exception handling. - 6.
+Write PL/SQL procedure for an application using cursors. - 7.
+Write a DBMS program to prepare reports for an application using functions.